NikodemGazda/Project-Portfolio/Logo Classification - Machine Learning/README.md

 # Logo Classifier using GoogLeNet

 This project trains a logo classifier using a pre-trained GoogLeNet model fine-tuned on a custom dataset of logos.
 The dataset consists of images from ten different brands, and the model classifies an input image into one of these ten classes and an unknown class.
 A PDF of the final paper can be found in "Project Final Paper.pdf".
+This project was completed as the final for course EEL5840 - Fundamentals of Machine Learning.

 ## Dependencies